MoipatiThoobe/AWS-challenge-week-1/README.md

 Step 4: Create an additional subnet

-4.1 Add the following code to the buttom of the YAML file and save the file
+4.1 Add the following code to the button of the YAML file and save the file

 ```
   # Creating additional subnet